-Each PJM Market Participant that is a Load Serving Entity (LSE) or a non-synchronized buyer that is not part of an agreement to share reserves with external entities subject to the requirements in NERC Reliability Standard BAL-002 incurs a Nnon-Synchronized Reserve Oebligation based on their Load Ratio Share and applicable reserve zone's location's requirement Non-Synchronized Reserve assigned for all Real-time Settlement Intervals (five minute) during that hour.
-During hours when the Non-Synchronized Reserve Market Clearing Price (NSRMCP) is the same throughout the entire RTO reserve zone, an LSE's Non-Synchronized Reserve Obligation is equal to its Load Ratio Share of the RTO Reserve Zone times the amount of Non-Synchronized Reserve assigned for all Real-time Settlement Intervals for the RTO entire Reserve zone.
-During hours when congestion causes the Non-

-Synchronized Reserve Market Clearing Price (NSRMCP) to separate is different between the RTO Reserve zone and the Reserve sub-zone, aneach LSE's Non-Synchronized Reserve Obligation will be calculated based on their load in active sub-zone and/or the portion of the RTO Reserve zone outside of the active sub-zone (the "non sub-zone").
-The LSE's active sub-zone Non-Synchronized Reserve Obligation is equal to its Load Ratio Share within that active sub-zone times within its reserve zone or sub-zone and the amount of Non-Synchronized Reserve assigned in that active reserve zone or sub-zone.
+Each PJM Market Participant that is a Load Serving Entity (LSE) or a non-synchronized buyer that is not part of an agreement to share reserves with external entities subject to the requirements in NERC Reliability Standard BAL-002 incurs a Non-Synchronized Reserve Obligation based on their Load Ratio Share and applicable reserve location's requirement during that hour.
+During hours when the Non-Synchronized Reserve Market Clearing Price (NSRMCP) is the same throughout the entire RTO reserve zone, an LSE's Non-Synchronized Reserve Obligation is equal to its Load Ratio Share of the RTO Reserve Zone times the amount of Non-Synchronized Reserve assigned for all Real-time Settlement Intervals for the RTO Reserve zone.
+During hours when the NSRMCP is different between the RTO Reserve zone and the Reserve sub-zone, an LSE's Non-Synchronized Reserve Obligation will be calculated based on their load in active sub-zone and/or the portion of the RTO Reserve zone outside of the active sub-zone (the "non sub-zone").
+The LSE's active sub-zone Non-Synchronized Reserve Obligation is equal to its Load Ratio Share within that active sub-zone times the amount of Non-Synchronized Reserve assigned in that active sub-zone.
 The LSE's Synchronized Reserve Obligation in the non sub-zone is equal to its Load Ratio Share in the non sub-zone times the amount of Non-Synchronized Reserve assigned in the non sub-zone portion of the RTO.